About Me

 So, I decided to embark on a new adventure.
 By the time I’d tapped out the first chapter I had fallen in love with writing, and suddenly all those hours spent daydreaming made sense.

 I live in a village on the outskirts of Robin Hood country, where most mornings you can find me walking with my cocker spaniel, Murphy, while working on my plots.
-I also have the privilege of being a foster carer to teenagers.
-Some of my favourite things include cooking, dancing, my children coming home for Christmas and a fancy leaf tea in my favourite mug.
+I also have the privilege of being a foster carer and special guardian to teenagers and babies.
+Some of my favourite things include cooking, my older children coming home for Christmas and tea in my favourite mug and talking about anything and everything with the young people at my church youth group.

 Having overcome childhood selective mutism, one of the things I love about my job is getting invited to speak or lead seminars and workshops at all sorts of different groups, conferences and events.